AndrianovRoman/AndrianovRoman/README.md

 - ⚡ I'm 22 years old, I'm a frontend developer!

-- 👨‍💻 I've been doing frontend for 1 year!
+- 👨‍💻 I've been doing frontend for 2 years now!

 - 🤝 I develop turnkey websites using layouts from Photoshop and Figma!